China fast tracks new foreign investment law as U.S. talks loom

 As of October, there were almost 950,000 foreign-funded companies registered in China, accounting for investments exceeding $2.1 trillion, according to Xinhua.

-(Reporting by Yawen Chen and Ryan Woo; Editing by Simon Cameron-Moore)
+(Reporting by Yawen Chen and Ryan Woo; Additional reporting by Ben Blanchard; Editing by Simon Cameron-Moore & Kim Coghill)